thousandlemons/Java-Console-View/README.md

 2) Remove all histories
 3) Back
 ```
-By entering the number for "Back", the user will go back to the parent menu, which is "Welcome..." in this case.
+By entering the number for "Back", the user will go back to the parent view, which is "Welcome..." in this case.

 ### <a name="action-view"></a> Action View

 `ActionView` represents a single leaf functionality of your app, for example, to book a taxi.
-The console out put of it will be something like:
+The console output might be something like:

 ```text
 Booking a Taxi									// this.runningTitle